nextflow-io/training/README.md

 2. Login to your Github account (and allow authorisation).

-You may need to close the window at each stage and click the gitpod link again.
+You may need to close the window at this stage and click the gitpod link again.

-For BitBucket or GitLab, you may have to sign into Gitpod and change your integration on the following page: https://gitpod.io/integrations.

-Once you have signed in, gitpod will load (skip prebuild, if asked):
+Once you have signed in, Gitpod will load (skip prebuild, if asked):

 ![PNG](/asciidocs/img/gitpod.png)